UI Design, UX Research, UX Wire Frames

 - Be best-in-class in the mobile market

 My framework for redesigning a product is similar to what I use for a net-new design.
 A key difference is having the luxury of existing data points to inform each step of the process.
 For example: when auditing the feature set for the SlimCleaner PC app, I could leverage Customer Service records and Usage Analytics to determine the attitudes and behaviors of the User base.
 The data revealed features that were difficult to use, or weren’t used at all, but also features that Users loved.
-Net-new designs can leverage this type of data, but the manifestation of it tends to support hypotheses, rather than explain a current scenario.
+Net-new designs can also leverage this type of data, but the manifestation of it tends to support hypotheses, rather than explain a current scenario.

 - Establish the project Goal / Outcome